Understanding, automating, and assisting choice modeller’s workflows through AI

 Discrete choice modelling is a robust modelling framework for understanding and forecasting human choice behaviour across various fields.
 These models are typically used to infer individual preferences, estimate consumers’ willingness to pay, generate behavioural insights that inform policy decisions.
 Unlike traditional approach, this research is considered as an art form.
 This perspective arise from the need to blend formal behavioural theories, statistical methodologies, and the judgments of choice modellers up to reporting results in the iterative journey from data collection trough descriptive analysis, models specification, outcome interpretation to the reporting of the results.

-To address these research gaps, our first project introduces the Serious Choice Modelling Game, which mimics the actual modelling process.
+Our foundational project introduces the Serious Choice Modelling Game, which mimics the actual modelling process.
 This allows us to capture and analyse the decision-making processes of modellers during the descriptive data analysis, model specification, outcome interpretation, and reporting phases.
 Participants were asked to develop choice models using a stated preference dataset to inform policymakers about individual willingness-to-pay values.
-Their workflows reveal variability among the descriptive analysis approaches used, the way they navigate across model specifications, and the reported willingness-to-pay.

 Conceptual overview of the choice modelling research process